Looking for a decent community platform?

 For instance, it comes with the ability to add a cover image for each post, which would be really helpful when you are writing an entire blog post or a tutorial inside of inside of Circle.

-This is a really big benefit over other platforms, like say Mighty Networks, which only offer a basic content editor without any formatting options.
+This is a really big benefit over other platforms, like say Mighty Networks or even Skool, which only offer a basic content editor without any formatting options.

 🤫 Pro tip: You can use the spaces functionality (with card-view layout) to host your training courses instead of spending additional money on Circle’s higher plans for course functionality.